[If you want a bio for reposting material from this site]

 [If you want to know a bit more about my story and journey]

 My story is like the mingling of Jayber Crow (Wendell Berry) with Hillbilly Elegy (J.D.
 Vance).
-Growing up in a small farming community in the Mississippi River bottoms of western Kentucky, there were as many cattle as people and it was a thirty-minute drive to the nearest McDonald’s.
+Growing up in a small farming community in the Mississippi River bottoms of western Kentucky, there were as many cows as people and it was a thirty-minute drive to the nearest McDonald’s.
 My younger brother and I spent much of our time fishing or exploring the multi-acre woods behind our house and the rest tossing a baseball in the back yard.

 I came to faith as a 9 year old.
 While I didn’t understand much more than I was a sinner in need of what Jesus did for me on the cross, the simple truths of the gospel were enough to change my heart and change the course of my life.